-In order to best prepare for oil and hazardous material spills originating from Ohio, along the Ohio River (including its tributaries) between Ohio River mile marker 40.1 and 127.2, an interagency team comprised of representatives from the U.S. Environmental Protection Agency (U.S. EPA), U.S. Coast Guard (USCG), the Ohio Environmental Protection Agency (OEPA), the Ohio River Valley Water Sanitation Commission (ORSANCO), and other federal, state, local agencies, and the private sector, identified the need for a specialized planning document that will:
+The Southeast Ohio Planning Sub-Area was formed to best prepare for oil and hazardous material spills in Mahoning, Columbiana, Jefferson, Belmont, and Monroe counties and along the Ohio River (including its tributaries) between Ohio River mile marker 40.1 and 127.2.
+An interagency team comprised of representatives from the U.S. Environmental Protection Agency (U.S. EPA), U.S. Coast Guard (USCG), the Ohio Environmental Protection Agency (OEPA), the Ohio River Valley Water Sanitation Commission (ORSANCO), and other federal, state, local agencies, and the private sector, identified the need for a specialized planning document that will:

 1) Describe the roles that agencies and other entities would likely play in an incident, and